-- Once you have been accepted to your program in the GEO system, other requirements and information will become available.
+Once you have been accepted to your program in the GEO system, other requirements and information will become available.
 At this point, log into your GEO account and click on the link that directs you back to this page.

-- After you have been accepted to your program and notified by your acceptance by GEO, fill out the BME Study Abroad Advisor Approval Form.
+After you have been accepted to your program and notified by your acceptance by GEO, you need to fill out the BME Study Abroad Advisor Approval Form.
 In order to complete your Advisor Approval Form, you will be required to upload a link to your 4 Year Curriculum Spreadsheet.
 To do so, upload your personalized version of your spreadsheet to Google Sheets.
 Then, copy and paste the link to your sheet into your BME Study Abroad Advisor Approval Form when requested by the form.
 Finally, be sure that the uploaded version of your spreadsheet is set to where anyone with the link can view it.

-- After Dr. Mahadevan-Jansen has looked over your spreadsheet and course information for the institution(s) you are considering and given approval, she will submit approval to GEO only for the courses and institution(s) that you have submitted for approval, and you will be notified.
-If for any reason, you decide to change what courses you are taking abroad, you must resubmit for academic advisor and DUS approval through this course change form .
+Once your advisor has submitted approval, Dr. Lowery will receive notification of your advisor’s approval and be given a form to submit to GEO.
+After Dr. Lowery has given approval, she will submit approval to GEO only for the courses and institution(s) that you have submitted for approval, and you will be notified.
+If for any reason, you decide to change what courses you are taking abroad, you must resubmit for academic advisor and DUS approval through the form linked above.

-- Have a great semester abroad!
+8. Have a great semester abroad!

-that are focused more on the liberal arts that can also contribute to your preparation for success in the international arena.
+In addition to the engineering study abroad options, there are some summer programs offered through VU's Global Education Office that are focused more on the liberal arts that can also contribute to your preparation for success in the international arena:

-*International service experiences Ð Participate in one of VU's many international service learning options such as Engineers Without Borders, international options within Alternative Spring Break, and VISAGE.|
+|International service experiences: Participate in one of VU's international service learning options such as Engineers Without Borders, international options within Alternative Spring Break, and VISAGE.|

-|International design projects Ð In the capstone senior design course, BME 272/273, you and your team members will complete a design project; choose one of the many international projects offered each year.
+|International design projects: In the capstone senior design course, BME 4950/4951, you and your team members will complete a design project; choose one of the many international projects offered each year.
 Consider cultivating your own international contacts to propose a new project.
 Pay special attention also to the international design standards material available to you in this course.|

-|Foreign language courses Ð Vanderbilt offers courses in Chinese, French, German, Greek, Italian, Japanese, Portuguese, Russian, and Spanish.
+|Foreign language courses: Vanderbilt offers courses in Chinese, French, German, Greek, Italian, Japanese, Portuguese, Russian, and Spanish.
 Language courses count toward the Liberal Arts Core (LAC) requirement for your engineering degree.|

-|McTyeire International House Ð Live in McTyeire International House where you will use your foreign language skills and increase your awareness of different cultures.
+|McTyeire International House: Live in McTyeire International House where you will use your foreign language skills and increase your awareness of different cultures.
 McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, Italian or Russian as well as a program, offered in English, to students seeking to learn more about international topics.|